UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 8) Wait for review
 ------------------

-Once you make your PR, your instructors will be notified by gitHub (and the LMS), and will review your code.
+Once you make your PR, your instructors will be notified by GitHub (and the LMS), and will review your code.
 They can make general comments, or comment line by line.
-When a review is done, you should get an email from gitHub.
+When a review is done, you should get an email from GitHub.
 But you can always go and check the PR yourself and see if anything new is there.

 At this point, two things might happen.